replayio/replay-cli/.changeset/calm-birds-upload.md

 "replayio": minor
 ---

-Do not start processing recordings on upload by default
+Do not start processing recordings on upload by default; opt in with `--process`